coollabsio/coolify/CONTRIBUTING.md

 # Contributing

-> "First, thanks for considering to contribute to my project.
+> "First, thanks for considering contributing to my project.
 It really means a lot!" - [@andrasbacsai](https://github.com/andrasbacsai)

 You can ask for guidance anytime on our [Discord server](https://coollabs.io/discord) in the `#contribute` channel.

+---

 ## Code Contribution

-### 1) Setup your development environment
+### 1. Setup your development environment

 Follow the steps below for your operating system: